martinsorme/Finance/README.md

 Welcome to my GitHub portfolio, where I share some of my work. \
 The portfolio covers the following areas:
+### Machine learning
+Language: R. \
+Labs in Machine learning
+- Lab 1 focuses on classification and prediction using KNN, linear regression, ridge regression and logistic regression.
+- Lab 2 covers advanced regression techniques (lasso) and classification methods (decision trees, SVM) for various applications.
+- Lab 3 covers kernel methods and neural networks for tasks like temperature prediction, spam classification and solving mathematical functions.

+### Development of a large application of Region Östegötland
+Main languages: Python & TypeScript. \
+Collaborating with 25 other students and Region Östergötland, we made a large application for managing tasks and different teams within the healthcare sector in the region.

 ### Financial risk
 Language: MATLAB. \
 Portfolio metrics: